 - That the responsible party owed a duty of care to the deceased

-- That the breach of duty directly lead to the individual's death or injuries causing it
+- That the breach of duty directly led to the individual’s death or injuries

 - That you (the surviving family members) have suffered damages (whether financial or emotional) as a result of your loved one’s death